 There are several ways to build a portfolio with this asset mix:

-Option 1: For investors with relatively small portfolios (less than $50,000 or so), the simplest way to get started with indexing is with one of the ING Direct Streetwise Portfolios.
-The Balanced Streetwise Portfolio is a one-fund version of the Global Couch Potato.
-The annual cost of the Streetwise Portfolios is 1.07%.
+Option 1: For investors with relatively small portfolios (less than $50,000 or so), the simplest way to get started with indexing is with one of the Tangerine Investment Funds.
+The Tangerine Balanced Portfolio is a one-fund version of the Global Couch Potato.
+The annual cost of these funds is 1.07%.

 Option 2: Using individual index mutual funds allows you to keep management fees low and customize the asset mix.
 TD’s e-Series funds are the best choice, but they are only available to investors who open an online account with TD Canada Trust, or through a TD Direct Investing discount brokerage account.
 The total annual cost of this portfolio is 0.44%: